 The staple grain of the Americas, corn has sustained life on this continent for thousands of years.
 Invented by my Mexican ancestors, cooking with corn reaffirms my ties to this continent, and makes me feel truly American.

 While the genetic diversity of this sacred grain is threatened, I feel the best way to protect our heritage is to continue practicing it.
-It was with this in mind, and upon request from a reader, that I’m publishing this blog's first recipe - for my famous Blue Corn Cornbread!
+It was with this in mind that I’m publishing this blog's first recipe - for my famous Blue Corn Cornbread!

 Blue Corn Cornbread